-If you’ve got something to talk about — a new product, an event or an area of expertise — then it’s well worth approaching your local radio stations to see if they would like you to come in and do an interview.
-But how do you prepare and what makes a good on-air performance?
-Dee Blick has ten top tips to help you tackle a live radio interview successfully
+If you’ve got something to talk about - a new product, an event or an area of expertise - then it’s well worth approaching your local radio stations to see if they would like you to come in and do an interview.
+But how do you prepare, and what makes a good on-air performance?
+Dee Blick of the Marketing Gym has ten top tips to help you tackle a live radio interview successfully

 I personally find live radio more daunting than filming for television.
 At least with television, if you make a mistake or fluff your lines it is simply a matter of a retake or two if it's not live.
 With live radio, there is no rewind button.